REMaQE: Reverse Engineering Math Equations from Executables: Results

-\subsubsection{Execution Time}
+\subsection{Execution Time}

-Execution time of each of REMaQE's three stages is measured for the generated dataset on an Intel\textregistered~Core\texttrademark~i7-8665U CPU.
+Execution time of each of REMaQE's three stages is measured for the generated dataset on an Intel i7-6700 CPU.
 Only one instance of REMaQE is run on a single core to collect the timing measurements.
-Table~\ref{tab:runtime} shows the execution time of the stages across the different generation parameters.
-On average, the full reverse engineering takes less than 250ms, of which 66\% is consumed by the simplification stage and the rest is equally split between parameter analysis and symbolic execution.
-Almost all of the simplification time is consumed by Sympy.
-Simulink implementations take longer for parameter analysis and symbolic execution, but complete simplification in similar or lesser time.
-This is because the Simulink implementation relies on global memory access, which may take longer to simulate in symbolic frameworks, but generates a similar or less complex ET for the simplification stage.
+On average, the full reverse engineering takes 0.48 seconds.
+71\% time is consumed by algebraic simplification, 18\% by parameter analysis, and 11\% by symbolic execution.

+\figref{runtime} displays the execution time for different dataset generation parameters.
+Across the different kinds of binaries, the total execution time remains under 2 seconds.

+\textbf{(a) DAG nodes:} Execution time for all three stages increases almost linearly with number of nodes in the generated DAG.
+This is because code size (i.e. number of instructions) is proportional to DAG nodes.
+Execution time ranges from 0.3 seconds to 1.3 seconds across DAG nodes.

+\textbf{(b) Type of operations:} We see a significant increase for the more complex operations.
+Trigonometric and exponential operations cause a larger number of function calls to libraries, taking longer to reverse engineer.
+Conditional operations add data-dependent branches that lead to multiple exploration paths during parameter analysis and symbolic execution.
+Each branch execution adds conditions to the final equation that require additional handling during algebraic simplification.

+\textbf{(c) Implementation:} Parameter analysis and symbolic execution are slightly faster for Simulink compared to C, whereas algebraic simplification is slightly slower.
+This is because Simulink may add extra bounds checks for some operations that take longer to process during algebraic simplification.

-Figure~\ref{fig:runtime_hist} displays how execution time changes with number of nodes in the generated model.
-Execution time for parameter analysis and symbolic execution increases linearly with number of nodes, whereas time for simplification increases exponentially.
-This is expected as Sympy's simplification tries known transformation rules for many combinations of operations in the equation.
-The total execution time ranges from 0.15s to 1.3s across different number of nodes.
-Overall, REMaQE completes reverse engineering over a wide range of equations in real time.
-This makes it suitable as an interactive tool that can easily integrate with a GUI-based reverse engineering workflow and deliver recovered equations effectively at latencies comparable to human click speeds.
+\textbf{(d) Optimization level:} For higher optimization levels, parameter analysis and symbolic execution time decreases, as the code size decreases.

+Overall, REMaQE reverse engineers a wide range of equations in real time.
+It is hence suitable as an interactive tool that can integrate into a GUI-based reverse engineering workflow and deliver recovered equations at latencies comparable to human click speeds.